-What is Iron Poisoning?
+What Is Iron Poisoning?

 Causes of Iron Poisoning

 Upon a diagnosis of iron poisoning, your vet will take a couple of key steps to clear the excess from your dog’s system.
-This may include IV fluids, oxygen therapy, and the induction of vomiting, as well as stomach pumping with a saline solution.
+This may include IV fluids, oxygen therapy, the induction of vomiting, and/or stomach pumping with a saline solution.

 How to Prevent Iron Poisoning

 The best way to protect your dog from iron poisoning is to ensure it does not have access to items that contain iron.